elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 ## Anonymous functions

 Elixir also provides anonymous functions.
-Anonymous functions allows us to store and pass executable code around as if it was an integer or a string.
+Anonymous functions allow us to store and pass executable code around as if it was an integer or a string.
 They are delimited by the keywords `fn` and `end`:

 ```iex
 iex> add = fn a, b -> a + b end